-124 Quai des Pêcheurs is an L-shaped wharf, 244 m long and 1.5 m high, situated SE of the Public wharf.
+Let Quai des Pêcheurs is an L-shaped wharf, 244 m long and 1.5 m high, situated SE of the Public wharf.
 The wharf is encased with stone along its north and east faces.
 There are mooring berths for 72 m along the SW face.
-There are depths of 0.1 to 1.1 m alongside the wharf (2021).
+Refer to current chart for depth along the wharf.